iboong/sonnyJS/README.md

 ### Help

- * Configuration file lies in: app/config.js
- * Template folders lies in app/view/*
+ * Template folders lies in view/*
  * Server and database template are lying in the server folder
+ * Include sonny.js into your website header to load it